edanisko/edanisko.github.io/content/posts/2020-11-27-laravel-development-in-docker.md

 npm install && npm run dev
 ```

 On the host machine there will be a new directory named **laravel**.
-Make changes in this directory and those changes will be present inside the docker container.
+Make changes with your editor in this directory and those changes will be present inside the docker container.
 This is a working dev version of Laravel Jetstream.

 ```sh
 phplaravel